icarogabryel/sea-iv/README.md

 # SEA-IV

 SEA-IV - Syntax-Encoding Assembler for MOOn-IV is a simple assembler for the MOOn-IV architecture.
-It is written in Python 3 and is a command-line tool.
+In this repository, you will find the source code for the assembler and the documentation for the MOOn-IV assembly language in this very README file.

 ## MOOn-IV Assembly Language